01 of 50

 Just a Hint of the Beach

-While most beach bedrooms are decorated in ocean colors of blue, gray, green, and sandy tan, there's no hard-and-firm rule that you can't use any other color you like.
+While most beach bedrooms are decorated in ocean colors of blue, gray, green, and sandy tan, there's no hard-and-fast rule that you can't use any other color you like.
 Nor do you have to show off typical beach motifs or artwork.
-Instead, as in this room from Tracery Interiors, you can just show off a few accents with stylized ocean life, and bedding with a reminiscent-of-coral design.Continue to 35 of 50 below.
+Instead, you can just show off a few accents with stylized ocean life or bedding with a coral-themed design, as in this room from Tracery Interiors.Continue to 35 of 50 below.

 35 of 50